lcampit/ThoughtSync/README.md

 - `thoughtsync new <filename.txt>` to create a new note in your vault
 - `thoughtsync today` to create and/or open the journal note of today
+- `thoughtysync git` contains all git-related commands:
-- `thoughtysync sync` to stage, commit and optionally push your vault to your remote git repository
+  - `sync` to stage, commit and optionally push your vault to your remote git repository.
+  - `status` to see the current vault git status

 ### ⚙️ Configuration